Rosneft, Statoil agree on JVs in Barents, Okhotsk seas

-MOSCOW Russia's state-run oil company Rosneft (ROSN.MM) said on Thursday it has signed an agreement with Norwegian oil and gas firm Statoil (STL.OL) to create joint ventures to explore oil and gas fields in Okhotsk and Barents seas.
+MOSCOW Aug 30 Russia's state-run oil company Rosneft said on Thursday it has signed an agreement with Norwegian oil and gas firm Statoil to create joint ventures to explore oil and gas fields in Okhotsk and Barents seas.

 Rosneft will have an equity share of 66.67 percent in each of the operating joint ventures and Statoil's share will be 33.33 percent, Rosneft said in a statement.